TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 - Some Aymelumans believe that the village has been cursed.
 - Lady Glynlamin has been missing during the wolf attacks and, after the attacks she appears to be ill.
+- Relations with the followers of Silvanus are good.

 ## Areas of the village